 on Alderley trips (including open days) or at social events, including

 images and sound recordings

-name, address, email addresses and telephone numbers of members
+- name, address, date of birth, email addresses and telephone numbers of members

 to use their information and whether it will be given to anyone else inside

 - appropriate to the uses which have been agreed with the person involved